nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 ## Setup FTP client in windows using WinSCP
 * Download WinSCP at https://winscp.net/eng/download.php
 * Run the downloaded executable file and complete the installation
+* Open WinSCP app
+* Click on New Session button in the top left menu
 *

 ### Video